Image: Shutterstock

 2. Pruritus

 Pruritus is skin itchiness, which might be localized or generalized.
 It might happen due to skin reactions or due to systemic disorders.
-Calamine lotion helps in reducing itchiness owing to its cooling effect (2).
+Calamine lotion helps in reducing itchiness owing to its cooling or skin-soothing effect (2).

 3. Heat rash